The Crocodile Hunter

 The Crocodile Hunter is a wildlife documentary television series hosted by Steve Irwin and his wife, Terri.
 The show became a popular franchise due to Irwin's unconventional approach to wildlife.
 It spawned a number of separate projects, including the feature film The Crocodile Hunter: Collision Course and two television spinoffs: Croc Files and The Crocodile Hunter Diaries.

-The series was presented on Animal Planet, becoming the network's highest-rated series at the time, and was in international syndication on networks worldwide.
-The series aired 64 episodes during five seasons, from 1997 to 2004, two years before Irwin’s death, with a pilot episode in 1996 and 13 specials into 2007.
+First airing in 1992 on Network 10 in Australia, the series received broader attention in the United States through Animal Planet, becoming the network's highest-rated series at the time, and was in international syndication on networks worldwide.
+The series aired 64 episodes during five seasons, from 1997 to 2004, two years before Irwin's death, with a pilot episode in 1996 and 13 specials into 2007.

 With a nearly 11-year run, the series is the second longest-running program of any Discovery Communications network, behind MythBusters.